-Every brand of router has its own way of setting up the hardware and it’s very important that you read the accompanying literature.
+Every brand of router has its own way of setting up the hardware and you must read the accompanying literature.

-If you are a newbie to the world of internet protocol, then purchasing a “gaming” router which has been specifically designed for the purpose will come with many of the features pre-configured.
+If you are a newbie to the world of internet protocol, then purchasing a “gaming” router that has been specifically designed for the purpose will come with many of the features pre-configured.